James Job Holland: Political career

 Upon defeat, Holland was subsequently appointed as a Government trustee to the Auckland Savings Bank.
 He also served as the chairman of the committee of St. John Ambulance Association.

+Building career

+Holland had a distinguished career as a builder and worked with architects such as Edward Mahoney and Edward Bartley.
+Some notable buildings he built are the Auckland Baptist Tabernacle, St Benedict's Church, Newton, and the Shakespeare Hotel.

 Death

 Holland died at his home in Auckland on 31 August 1922, and was buried at Purewa Cemetery.